wghou/tinyworlds/README.md

 ![fsq](/assets/finitescalarquantizer.png)

-Since we want a set of discrete tokens, we need to quantize z (use one of a finite set of possible zs).
+Since we want a set of discrete tokens, we quantize continous $z$ to one of a finite set of possible $z$.

-Thinking of vectors as points in high dimensional space, FSQ is a quantization method that divides space into hypercubes.
-The hypercube a vector falls into becomes its quantized representation.
+If vectors are points in high dimensional space, FSQ is a quantization method that divides space into hypercubes, and the hypercube a vector falls into becomes its quantized representation.

 Concretely, we quantize a vector in FSQ by:

 1. tanh(x) which bounds to [-1,1]
 2. scale/shift to [0, L]
-3. rounding to the nearest integer (quantization step)
+3. round to the nearest integer (quantization step)
 4. scale/shift back to [-1,1]

 The token vocabulary has size ${L^{D}}$ where $L$ is bins per dimension and $D$ is the dimensionality of the hypercube.
-With 3 dimensions and 2 levels per dimension, we'd have 8 possible regions in the cube and a size 8 token vocabulary.
+With 3 dimensions and 2 levels per dimension, we'd have 8 regions in the cube and size 8 token vocabulary.

 FSQ VAEs let us learn structured hypercubes to use as our token vocabularies that encode information about the input.
 In our context, maybe one of these hypercubes represents moving left, another jumping, another crouching, et cetera.